-SEO as a medium is typically focused on driving long-term success, however there is an opportunity to adjust your strategy and generate results year-round in the short term by customizing campaigns based on seasonal events like winter holidays and other relevant occasions.
+SEO as a medium is typically focused on driving long-term success.
+However there is an opportunity to adjust your SEO strategy and generate results in the short term by customizing campaigns based on seasonal events like winter holidays and other relevant occasions.

 Timing Seasonal SEO Campaigns

 SEO as a marketing medium typically takes months to produce results.
-Timing is one of the biggest concerns to consider when investing in a seasonal campaign as not preparing ahead of time can result in missing the height of the holiday shopping period.
+Timing is one of the biggest concerns to consider when investing in a seasonal campaign since failing to prepare ahead of time can result in missing the height of the holiday shopping period.

-However, most marketers disagree on exactly how early to start optimizing SEO for a seasonal event as recommendations vary from two months to six months ahead of time.
+However, most marketers disagree on exactly when to start optimizing SEO for a seasonal event.
+Recommendations vary from two to six months ahead of time.

 To best align the timing of a holiday-specific SEO campaigns, coordinate them with what’s happening across other marketing channels ahead of a seasonal event.